epiresdasilva/bitcoin-intro-slides/README.md

 This content can be used and distributed according to the [LICENSE](https://raw.githubusercontent.com/lviggiano/bitcoin-intro-slides/gh-pages/LICENSE).

 Images are produced by me, or have been downloaded from pixabay.com as royalty free.
-In case of copyright infringement please contact the author immediately.
+In case of copyright infringement please contact me immediately, and I will remove the offending content.

 DONATIONS
 ---------